 Value for money

-At the time Waymarks started working with Henry in 2015, his package of support included a waking night and was at an annual cost of £96k.
+At the time Dimensions started working with Henry using our Waymarks approach, his package of support included a waking night and was at an annual cost of £96k.

-This has reduced to £87k per annum and will continue to fall as his ability to self-risk manage increases.
+This has reduced to £87k per annum and will continue to fall as his ability to self-manage risk increases.

 *names have been changed to protect anonymity.
 Photo for illustrative purposes only.